 The views from the gondola as you rise above town are outstanding and will make you fall in love with Telluride even more – if that was even possible.

 Telluride Ski Resort has a collection of stores and eateries, and it was very pleasant to grab lunch and explore before taking the gondola back down.
+Don’t miss grabbing a beer at Telluride Brewing Company.

 Go River Rafting in Early Summer